C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 Reading/viewing  suggestions:

-For an overview of learning goals that can be achieved through creating digital timelines click here.
+For an overview of learning goals that can be achieved through creating digital timelines click here: https://cft.vanderbilt.edu/guides-sub-pages/digital-timelines/
- For assessing the pros and cons of different tools for creating timelines click here Link to Tutorial for creating Timeline with Tiki-Toki: https://drive.google.com/drive/folders/1sV1BRipvgPlv0NZpiMLErfcPs3L1AOvy
+For assessing the pros and cons of different tools for creating timelines click here: https://docs.google.com/document/d/1uprzcDAFaCgK_1TB-A4QxkUjWIMrkWZOG6kAXQdhdDg/edit
+Link to Tutorial for creating Timeline with Tiki-Toki: https://drive.google.com/drive/folders/1sV1BRipvgPlv0NZpiMLErfcPs3L1AOvy
-Tiki-Toki gives you the possibility of upgrading your account to a teacher’s account, unlocking the “group edit” feature for you and your students.
+Tiki-Toki gives you the possibility of upgrading your account to a teacher’s account (125 $ a year), unlocking the “group edit” feature for you and your students.
 The teacher’s account will provide the teacher with new features and several account keys for the students.